Healthdirect Free Australian health advice you can count on.

 How is eye cancer diagnosed?

-You might also have tests like an x-ray or a CT scan to check whether the cancer has spread from your eye to other parts of your body.
+You might also have tests such as a computed tomography (CT) scan or a magnetic resonance imaging (MRI) scan to check if the cancer has spread from your eye to other parts of your body.

 How is eye cancer treated?